EdgeVerve/oe-validators/README.md

 # \<oe-validators\>

+>## This project is no longer maintained.
+Form validators are now part of [oe-ui-forms](https://github.com/EdgeVerve/oe-ui-forms)

 `<oe-validators>` provides a collection of elements for validation of forms.

 This repo consists of the following validator elements